Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Abstract

 \acknowledgements{We gratefully acknowledge stimulating conversations with Alexandros Anastasiou, Michael Duff, Henrik Johansson, Silvia Nagy, Alessandro Torrielli, and Michele Zoccali.
+We are also grateful to Clifford Cheung, James Mangan, and Julio Parra-Martinez for interesting questions on the first version of this paper.
 L.B., H.K., and C.S.~were supported by the Leverhulme Research Project Grant RPG--2018--329 \emph{The Mathematics of M5-Branes}.
-B.J.~was supported by the GA\v{C}R Grant EXPRO 19--28268X.
+B.J.~was supported by the GA\v{C}R Grant EXPRO 19--28628X.
 T.M.~was partially supported by the EPSRC grant EP/N509772.}

-\datamanagement{No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.}
+\datalicencemanagement{No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}

 \begin{body}